timvideos/HDMI2USB-TOFE-VGA/README.md

-# TOFE Expansion Board Template for KiCad
+# TOFE Expansion Board template for KiCad

 This repository contains a template for creating TOFE expansion boards.